apache/druid/docs/content/ingestion/stream-pull.md

     "shardSpec": {"type": "none"}
 ```

-However, in scenarios with multiple realtime nodes, `none` is less useful as it cannot help with scaling data volume (see below).
+However, in scenarios with multiple realtime processes, `none` is less useful as it cannot help with scaling data volume (see below).
 Note that for the batch indexing service, no explicit configuration is required; sharding is provided automatically.

 Druid uses sharding based on the `shardSpec` setting you configure.
 The recommended choices, `linear` and `numbered`, are discussed below; other types have been useful for internal Druid development but are not appropriate for production setups.